Nenotriple/img-txt_viewer/README.md

 __________

+v1.4 changes:

+The user is now asked whether or not they would like to create blank text files for images that don't already have a matching text pair.

 v1.3 changes:

-window minsize now (675, 560) - prevents ui squish
+window minsize now (675, 560) - prevents ui squish.

-txt files now created for images without them
+txt files now created for images without them.

+v1.2 changes:

+minor typos fixed.

 v1.1 changes:

-Fixed trailing space/new line when saving
+Fixed trailing space/new line when saving.